Christoph33one/viks-bakery/README.md

 - Message handler gives a visible message to user after submitting.
 - Logout asks user for second confirmation of sign out.
 - Returns user to index url as excepted.
+- Within the signin form, a remeber me feature is added but does not work.
+As this feature is intergrated into the Django form I can not remove this feature.

 ### Post detail page
 - Gives user nice visual layout of images and post a comment area.